ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 ##### Ballerina Shell

-- Added module auto import feature to the ballerina shell.
-  Add the import statement for a module, which has a reference without an import statement based on the user’s input.
+- Added the module auto-import feature to the Ballerina Shell Add the import statement for a module, which has a reference without an import statement based on the user’s input.

 ```ballerina